Elders/Home/README.md

 If you have any questions, suggestions and feedback, please don't hesitate to contact us at contact@eldersoss.com

-Check out the [contributing page](CONTRIBUTING.md) to see the best places to log issues and start discussions.
+Check out the [contributing page](CONTRIBUTING.md) to get familiar with the contribution guidelines.